 The dial of the timepiece looks very ergonomic and easy to read.
 While the heat-blued steel hour hand looks somewhat disproportionate to the minute hand, the design is completely logical, since the former glides right above the hours ring and the other points at the minutes track.

-The date indicator, on the other hand, looks very graphic, like a geometric figure inscribed in a circle, which is formed by the inner edge of the calendar wheel.
+The date indicator, on the other hand, looks very graphical.
+Like a geometric figure inscribed in a circle, which is formed by the inner edge of the calendar wheel, it is not only easy to read, but also makes a strong visual impression.
 Too bad that it looks like a miniature bottle opener or, perhaps, a spatula.

 According to the corporate press release, the watch comes equipped with their new Caliber DB S233 automatic movement.